google_counter

 Advanced Cancer Treatment: Patient Success Stories with Booking Health

-• Personalized dendritic cell therapy for colon cancer or small bowel cancer that trains your immune system to fight cancer cells
+• personalized dendritic cell therapy for colon or small intestine cancer that activates the immune system against tumor cells;

-• HIPEC procedures that combine surgery with heated chemotherapy
+• HIPEC procedure combining surgery with heated intra-abdominal chemotherapy;

 • Assessment and analysis of medical reports